-Percy Hedley School was judged to be 'Outstanding' in our last two Ofsted inspections.
-Northern Counties and Hedleys College were both judged to be 'goood' in their last inspections.
+Percy Hedley School was considered 'Outstanding' in our last two Ofsted inspections.
+In their last inspections, Northern Counties and Hedley's College were judged to be 'good'.

-We follow the Ofsted standards in judging the quality of education and progressand achievement.
+We follow the Ofsted standards in judging the quality of education, progress, and achievement.

-In meeting the standards the schools employ some additional therapy/teaching approaches, within an integrated approach, as discussed at assessment.
-This includes specialist approaches to ASD, Sensory Integration, one to one support, Alternative Augmentative Communication.
-These are delivered by specialist staff as identified and discussed with parents and pupils' LAs who may need to provide additional funding.
+In meeting the standards, the schools employ additional therapy/teaching approaches within an integrated approach, as discussed at the assessment.
+This includes specialist approaches to ASD, Sensory Integration, one-tosupport, and Alternative Augmentative one Communication.
+These are delivered by specialist staff as identified and discussed with parents and pupils' LAs, who may need to provide additional funding.

-3d Adapting the curriculum and learning environment for pupils/young people withspecial educational needs and disability
+3d Adapting the curriculum and learning environment for pupils/young people with special educational needs and disability

-Within our services we have a high level of expertise in differentiating the curriculum and ensuring pupils/young people access learning to the best of their ability.
-Some learning programmes involve individualised outcomes and one to one and occasionally two to one support.
+Within our services, we have a high level of expertise in differentiating the curriculum and ensuring pupils/young people access learning to the best of their ability.
+Some learning programmes involve individualised outcomes and one-to-one and occasionally two-to-one support.

-As part of our requirement to keep the appropriateness of our curriculum and learning environment under review the Governors have ensured staff training is up to date and meets the needs of pupils/young people, agreed improvements to each of our educational provisions.
+As part of our requirement to keep the appropriateness of our curriculum and learning environment under review, the Governors have ensured staff training is up to date, meets the needs of pupils/young people, and agreed to improvements to each of our educational provisions.
 Hydro pools are available at both schools, which allow pupils/young people access to a sensory, physical development programme.

-3e Additional support for learning that is available to pupils/young people withspecial educational needs and disability
+3e Additional support for learning that is available to pupils/young people with special educational needs and disability